shff/paq/queue/README.md

 A minimalist generic single-threaded queue that aggregates results and populates the queue with more tasks.

+It is useful when working with dependency graphs.
+It can be used by package managers and linkers/bundlers.

+The semantics are the opposite of `fold`/`reduce`: instead of starting with a bunch of data, it starts with a single data point and recursively traverses it to unfold a bigger structure.

 ## Usage

 Pass the first **job** that should be run as the first parameter.

-The second parameter is a function that receives the **job** and executes, and then returns a tuple containing:
+The second parameter is a function that receives the **job** and executes it.

+That function should returns a tuple containing:

  - The **job result**
  - A vector with more **jobs** to be executed

-All the **jobs** returned in the vector will be enqueued to be ran later.
-Notice that jobs that were already ran in the past will not be scheduled again.
+All the **jobs** returned in the vector will be unfolded and enqueued to be executed later.
+Notice that jobs that were already executed in the past will not be scheduled again.

 The end result of `run` is a HashMap aggregating **jobs** and **job results**.

-Both the **job** and **job result** are generic types.
+Both the **job** and **job result** are generic types, so they can be anything you want.

 ```rust
 use miniqueue;

 let result = run(1, |num| {

     match num {
         1 => Ok(("one", vec![ 2 ])),
         2 => Ok(("two", vec![])),